iai-callgrind/iai-callgrind/README.md

 cargo install --version 0.2.0 iai-callgrind-runner
 ```

-When updating the library you'll most likely also need to update the binary or vice-versa.
+When updating the `iai-callgrind` library, you'll most likely also need to update the `iai-callgrind-runner` or vice-versa.
 See the
 [Changelog](CHANGELOG.md) for such update notes.
+However, it's best practice keeping both, the library and the binary, in line with the same version.

 ### Quickstart